Carberra/docs/docs/tutorials/difficulty.rst

 Software tutorials use a simplified version of the above scale.

-- **Beginner**: You'll more than likely be able to do this first try, barring any really specific issues.
+- **Easy**: You'll more than likely be able to do this first try, barring any really specific issues.
 - **Intermediate**: You'll need to put in some time and effort for this most likely, but you'll get there.
 - **Advanced**: You're gonna want to strap in for this.